 If Corporate property is damaged the following applies:

-- A. When the club member who was acting as Pilot-in-command (PIC), or receiving dual instruction in the Corporate aircraft, at the time of an accident was in violation of any Federal Aviation Regulation (FAR), state or federal law, or the Bylaws or Operating Instructions of the Club, the club member shall pay to the Corporation an amount up to 100 percent of the insurance deductible and of the damages sustained by the Corporate aircraft that is not paid by the insurance carrier.
+- When the club member who was acting as Pilot-in-command (PIC), or receiving dual instruction in the Corporate aircraft, at the time of an accident was in violation of any Federal Aviation Regulation (FAR), state or federal law, or the Bylaws or Operating Instructions of the Club, the club member shall pay to the Corporation an amount up to 100 percent of the insurance deductible and of the damages sustained by the Corporate aircraft that is not paid by the insurance carrier.

-- C. In all cases the amount to be paid shall be determined by the Board of Trustees at its sole discretion and shall not exceed the maximum percentages given above.
+- In all cases the amount to be paid shall be determined by the Board of Trustees at its sole discretion and shall not exceed the maximum percentages given above.